Law of the United Kingdom: Scotland

 Scots law is a unique legal system with an ancient basis in Roman law.
 Grounded in uncodified civil law dating back to the Corpus Juris Civilis, it also features elements of common law with medieval sources.
 Thus Scotland has a pluralistic, or 'mixed', legal system, comparable to that of South Africa, and, to a lesser degree, the partly codified pluralistic systems of Louisiana and Quebec.

 Upon the formation of the Kingdom of Great Britain under the 1707 Acts of Union, Scots law shared a legislature with England and Wales.
 While each retained fundamentally different legal systems, the 1707 Union brought English and Welsh influence upon Scots law, and vice versa.
 Since the accession of the United Kingdom to the European Communities in 1973, Scots law has been affected by European law under the Treaty of Rome.
 The establishment of the Scottish Parliament and creation of the Scottish Government in 1999, which legislates on all matters within domestic areas of legislative competence, has created a further major source of Scots law.

 Under the UK Withdrawal from the European Union (Continuity) (Scotland) Act 2020 following the withdrawal of the United Kingdom from the European Union in 2020 it is required that devolved Scots law has to stay in alignment with future EU law despite the virtue of no longer being a member state.

 The chief courts are the Court of Session, for civil cases, and the High Court of Justiciary, for criminal cases.
 The Supreme Court of the United Kingdom serves as the highest court of appeal for civil cases under Scots law, with leave to appeal from the Court of Session not required as a general rule.
 However, unlike in the rest of the United Kingdom, the Supreme Court of the United Kingdom has no role as the highest court of appeal for Scottish criminal cases: this is forbidden by Article XIX of the Treaty of Union between Scotland and England.

 Sheriff courts deal with most civil and criminal cases including conducting criminal trials with a jury, known as sheriff solemn court, or with a sheriff and no jury, known as sheriff summary court.
 The sheriff courts provide a local court service with 49 sheriff courts organised across six sheriffdoms.
 The Scottish legal system is unique in having three possible verdicts for a criminal trial: "guilty", "not guilty" and "not proven".
 Both "not guilty" and "not proven" result in an acquittal with no possibility of retrial.
 In very rare circumstances, the High Court of Justiciary can create new criminal offences without reference to Parliament, using its declaratory power to do so.

-The Cabinet Secretary for Justice and Home Affairs is the member of the Scottish Government responsible for Police Scotland, the courts and criminal justice, and the Scottish Prison Service, which manages the prisons in Scotland.
+The Cabinet Secretary for Justice is the member of the Scottish Government responsible for Police Scotland, the courts and criminal justice, and the Scottish Prison Service, which manages the prisons in Scotland.